 - Evergreen: Recorded once and can be used multiple times

-Check out our next video blog to learn more about video best practices and topics you can use to create videos.
+Check out our next video blog to learn more about video marketing best practices and topics you can use to create videos.